-Use the following procedure to conduct an in-plant audit inspection.
-This method applies to a container that probably contains the smallest volume of product.
-Duplicate the level of fill with water in a can of the same dimensions as the one under test.
-Use this method to check any size of package if the liquid level is within the measuring range of the depth gage.
-If any paint is clinging to the sidewall or lid, carefully scrape the paint into the container using a rubber spatula.
+Use the following procedure to conduct an audit inspection in a production facility.
+This method applies to containers in a sample that are the lightest in weight and likely to contain the smallest volume of product.
+Duplicate the level of fill with water in an empty unused container of the same dimensions and capacity as the one under test.
+Use this method to check any size rigid container, if the liquid level is within the measuring range of the depth gage.
+If any paint is clinging to the sidewall or lid, carefully scrape the paint into the container using a rubber spatula to ensure the full content volume is measured.